 Resume Checklist to Simplify Your Writing

 Get Organized With a Resume ChecklistIf you prefer you can also use our resume questionnaire instead of this resume checklist as another way to gather and organize your information.
-The checklist can also be printed to complete at your own pace.
-Then, when you are ready to start writing you will have all of your information on hand and ready to go.
+This checklist can also be printed to be completed at your own pace.
+The benefit of using it will be clear when you are ready to start writing, you will have all of your information on hand and ready to go.

 Career Help Library >

 Add in your name, address, telephone number(s), and an email address that doesn't sound childish and unprofessional.
 Don't present yourself as a goof ball right off the bat before you even get to the interview.
 You will never get there!
 Present yourself in a professional manner even if you're applying for a low skilled, low paying job.
 Your reputation is important no matter what job you seek.

 Always do your best no matter what it is that you are doing.
 Each field has its level of what is considered normal professionalism.
 You need to find out what that is, then display that level yourself in the way you act, speak, perform your job duties and the way to write your information on your resume.
 Be the complete package.